joshayoung/testing-principles-with-xamarin/unit-testing.md

   }
 ```

-#### Scenario: Method Returns Value Not Asserted On
+#### Scenario: Object's Method Returns Value and Method Under Test Returns Result
-* GIVEN: That I have a method that calls another method that returns a value.
+* GIVEN: That I have a method that calls another method which returns a value.
 * AND: the called method has no side-effects.
 * AND: the called method returns a value.
 * WHEN: I write my test for this method.
 * THEN: I do not assert that this method was called.
-* AND: I only assert only on return value.
+* AND: I only assert only on return value of the method under test.

 ```csharp
   public int GetPlayerStrength()
   {
       return 100 * this.player.StrengthLevel();
   }

   [Fact]
   public void GetPlayerStrength_Called_ReturnsTheCorrectValue()
   {